Think-iT-Labs/aws-patterns-edc/README.md

 # LocationConstraint=<AWS_REGION>' if you want to create # the bucket outside of us-east-1 region
 ```

-### IAM policy and User for S3 buckets of Company X and comamany Y.
+### IAM policy and User for S3 buckets of company X and comamany Y.

 The EDC connector currently doesn't use temporary AWS credentials, such as those provided by assuming a role.
 The EDC supports only the use of an [IAM access key ID and secret access key combination](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).